teclone/handler/README.md

 ### Phone Number Validation

 To validate phone numbers, set the type property to `number`.
-This project relies of [libphonenumber.js](https://www.npmjs.com/package/libphonenumber-js) for validating phone numbers
+The validation is performed using [libphonenumber.js](https://www.npmjs.com/package/libphonenumber-js) module.

 ```typescript
 const rules = {